 This document is applicable to those responsible for GCP, regulatory affairs, or QA for organizations that have either implemented, or are to implement SMART-TRIAL as a clinical data collection tool.
-The information provided here within are intended only to assist organizations in using SMART-TRIAL correctly to comply with GCP, FDA 21 CFR Part 11, and HIPAA.
+The information provided here within are intended only to assist organizations in using SMART-TRIAL correctly to comply with GCP (including ISO 14155:2020), FDA 21 CFR Part 11, and HIPAA.
 This information alone cannot be used to prove that any of these standards were fulfilled, as this requires internal management control.

-All clients of SMART-TRIAL can access a standard operating procedure (SOP) template which can assist study stakeholders in using SMART-TRIAL correctly, to fulfil the requirements set forward in e.g. ISO 14155:2020
+All customers of SMART-TRIAL can access a standard operating procedure (SOP) template which can assist study stakeholders in using SMART-TRIAL correctly, to fulfil the requirements set forward in e.g. ISO 14155:2020

 It shall be noted that all aspects of security, quality control, hosting services, and backup procedures have already been described in the Security & Service Level Statement which is publicly available from .

-For now, it is not possible to export a Study audit log directly from the SMART-TRIAL user interface.
-Contact email@example.com to request a copy of your Study audit log.
+A complete study audit log can be very large.
+Thus, for now, it is not possible to export the Study audit log directly from within the SMART-TRIAL user interface.
+Please contact email@example.com to request a copy of your Study Audit Log.

 When a change is made to a form answer, a reason for change must be clarified by the editor.
 When a patient is excluded or discontinued, a reason must be defined by a user.